 Ms. Kato joined the Joffrey Ballet in 1974.
 She has performed leading roles in works ranging from classical ballets such as Swan Lake, Coppelia, Giselle (Queen of the Willies), The Nutcracker, Don Quixote, Les Sylphides, Raymonda, Pas des Quatre, and The Firebird to modern ballets and jazz.
 She has worked with numerous choreographers including Antony Tudor, Jerome Robbins, Agnes DeMille, Alvin Ailey, Twyla Tharp, Robert Joffrey, Gerald Arpino, and Jack Cole.
 Among the highlights of her career was a performance for President Johnson at the White House in 1965.
 In 1966 Kato toured Europe, North Africa, and the Middle East under the sponsorship of the State Department.

 Miyoko Kato Thomas has been married to Robert Thomas since 1971.
 Robert and Miyoko opened the Ames Dancenter in 1978.
 Robert and Miyoko own and operate the Robert Thomas Dancenters in Ames (2).
-In more than 30 years of dance instruction, Robert Thomas Dancenters have trained over 10,000 young dancers.
-Robert and Miyoko are producers of the award winning Dancenter Dancers and artistic and executative directors of the Iowa Youth Ballet.
+In more than 40 years of dance instruction, Robert Thomas Dancenters have trained over 10,000 young dancers.
+Robert and Miyoko are producers of the award winning Dancenter Dancers.
+Currently, Robert is the Executive Director and Artistic director, and Miyoko is the Artistic Director, Emeritus of the Iowa Youth Ballet.

 Robert Thomas, an Iowa native, studied dance in Iowa until 1964.
 The Summer of ’64 Robert received a dance scholarship to Ted Shawn’s Jacob’s Pillow in Lee, Mass.
 From the summer of 1964-1967, Robert retained a position in the highly competitive Harkness Ballet trainee program in New York City.